osopolar/google_cse/README.txt

 SITESEARCH
 ----------

-In addition to the CSE functionality, SiteSearch on one domain can optionally be configured.
-Radio buttons allow users to search on either the SiteSearch or the CSE, and searches can default to either option.
+In addition to the CSE functionality, SiteSearch on one or more domains or URL paths can optionally be configured.
+Radio buttons allow users to search on either the SiteSearch option(s) or the CSE, and searches can default to either option.

 SEARCH MODULE INTEGRATION
 -------------------------